honglio/JS-Toolkits/README.md

-# Common JS
+# Reuseble JS

-This is my repo for reuse and common solutions that I have completed prior to or during an interview, as well as general problem snippets.
+This is a repo of common solutions that I have completed general problem snippets.
 I hope that all these problems (and solutions) are useful to others for practice and review.